 What if all the oversized luggage seats are fully booked?

 You can see if any luggage space is available in the Green Car, which is a bit more expensive (it’s like Business Class).
-Otherwise, you’re stuck with your bag in front of you, or you’ll need to take an earlier or later train.
+Otherwise, you’re stuck with your bag in front of you, or you’ll have to book a different train.

 What if I forget to book?